joeavanzato/LogBoost/README.md

 * Maybe: Export inline to parquet instead of CSV

 ### Performance Considerations
-log2geo is capable of processing a large amount of data as all file processing is handled in separate goroutines - this means if you point it at a source directory containing 10,000 files, it is possible to spawn 10,000 individual goroutines depending on the -concurrentfiles setting.
+LogBoost is capable of processing a large amount of data as all file processing is handled in separate goroutines - this means if you point it at a source directory containing 10,000 files, it is possible to spawn 10,000 individual goroutines depending on the -concurrentfiles setting.
 Additionally, the 'maxgoperfile' argument controls how many sub-routines are spawned to handle the batches for each individual file - therefore, if you had this set to 1, you would have 10k goroutines spawned at any given time - if you used 20 as is default, there would be upwards of 200,000 goroutines spawned assuming all file processing happened concurrently.

 Realistically, this should not cause any issues on most modern machines - a machine with 4 GB of RAM is capable of easily handling ~1,000,000 goroutines - but now we have to take into account the files we are processing - this is where batchsize becomes important.
 We must select a batchsize that is appropriate to both the data we are treating as well as the machine we are operating on - the defaults are typically good starting points to ensure work is processed efficiently but should be played with if performance is poor.